gnoyixiang/arctic-cjs/README.md

 const accessToken = tokens.accessToken();
 ```

-> Arctic-CJS only supports providers that follow the OAuth 2.0 spec (including PKCE and token revocation).
+> Arctic-JS only supports providers that follow the OAuth 2.0 spec (including PKCE and token revocation).

 ## Differences from Original Arctic